Hormones and Chemical Coordination — CBSE Class 10 Biology Made Clear

 Thyroid Gland

-Without iodine, the thyroid enlarges and causes goitre.
+Lack of iodine enlarges the thyroid gland and causes goitre.

 Adrenal Glands